NEW: ENROLMENT 2019/20 – COURSES AND STUDY FIELDS

 Individual applications for transfer shall be considered by the relevant committee of UP FAMNIT.
 Apart from comparability between both fields of study, the committee shall also consider comparability between the study programmes, in accordance with the Criteria for Transferring between Study Programmes.
 The applicant may also be required to complete differential exams as defined by the relevant Faculty committee.

-Enrolment on the basis of the Criteria for Transferring between Study Programmes is also open to students of a related study programme abroad who have been, in the process of recognition of their studies abroad, legally granted the right to continue their educational training in the study programme of Mathematical Sciences.
+Enrolment on the basis of the Criteria for Transferring between Study Programmes is also open to candidates of a related study programme abroad who have been, in the process of recognition of their studies abroad, legally granted the right to continue their educational training in the study programme of Mathematical Sciences.

 In the case of limited enrolment, applicants shall be selected on the basis of the average grade obtained during the study programme they are transferring from.